iBavtovich/node-reporter-serv/README.md

 ## Preparation
 Configuration for application should be located in `.env` file, which is ignored by git for security reasons.
 It contains next properties:
-* HOST -host of server
+* HOST - host of server
 * PORT - port of server
 * YANDEX_TOKEN - token for yandex Auth